SonOf1998/2048/README.md

 # 2048 version 1.0

-4x4 grid. (supports any arbitrary sized tables, but due to the lack of a so-called "menu" you cannot change it during the runtime yet)
+4x4 grid. (supports any arbitrary sized tables, but due to the lack of a so-called "menu" you cannot change it during the runtime yet)<br />
 Undo operation included (by pressing SPACE).
-(Achieved by Memento design pattern) Sound effects.
+(Achieved by Memento design pattern)<br />
+Sound effects.<br />
-Control: Arrows
+Control: Arrows<br />

 Used libs:
   glew32